Broughton Hall Catholic High School - Curriculum / Computing

 Students will be able to develop their computing knowledge and skills by making links with other subject areas.
 Key Stage 3 computing significantly contributes to student's cultural capital development with a focus on how computing can be applied to the real world.
 Our curriculum is fully inclusive with high expectations for all students.
 By the end of Key Stage 3, all students have a choice to study computer science or IT at key stage 4.

 During Year 7, students consolidate and enhance their learning from KS1 and KS2.
 In HT1, students are introduced to the new computer systems at Broughton Hall and computing hardware, they learn about file management, input, output, and storage devices, internal computer components, and networking hardware.
 In HT 2, they learn about the relationship between hardware and software, systems software, applications software, how real-world data is represented on computers, and ESafety.
 In HT3, students learn about algorithms and programming, specifically computational thinking algorithms in the form of flowcharts and pseudocode and sorting algorithms.
-In HT4, students move on to textual programming.
-Most will have done some form of block-based programming in primary school.
-We start using small basic and consolidate or introduce in some cases data input, data output, variables for storage, sequencing, selection, count controlled iteration, and condition-controlled iteration.
+In HT4, students move on to Block based programming using Scratch.
+Most will have done some form of block-based programming in primary school, but we want to enforce the theory behind the practical.
+We consolidate or introduce in some cases data input, data output, variables for storage, sequencing, selection, count controlled iteration, and condition-controlled iteration.
 In HT5, students learn about spreadsheet components, formulae, functions, filtering, and charts/graphs.
-Finally, in HT6, they learn about databases including designing tables, data types, and queries.
+Finally, in HT6, they learn about physical computing using BBC Microbits.
 Throughout year 7 students enhance their IT skills by completing computational tasks using office software such as Word, Publisher, Teams, Outlook, and OneNote.

 In year 9 there is more consolidation of previous learning from KS1, KS2, year 7, and year 8 and an emphasis on a more in-depth understanding of these topics.
-In HT1, we categorise and define the different types of input, output, and storage devices; we look deeper at the role of the CPU; we differentiate between the types of software, systems, and application; we explore the role of main (primary) memory and secondary storage and storage capacity.
-In HT2, we revisit computational thinking covered in years 7 and 8 and focus on how computers search for sorted and unsorted data; we revisit Python programming input, output, storage, and data types.
-In HT3, we revisit python selection, count, and condition-controlled iteration, lists, and functions in greater depth.
-In HT4, we revisit data representation, specifically addition using binary and hexadecimal.
-In HT5 and HT6, depending on the student's electives, we split between CS and IT with a view to preparing them for GCSE.
+In HT1, we revisit computational thinking covered in years 7 and 8 and focus on how computers search for sorted and unsorted data; we revisit Python programming input, output, storage, and data types.
+In HT2, we work together to bring all our Python knowledge to create a 'Pig Dice' game.
+In HT3, we categorise and define the different types of input, output, and storage devices; we look deeper at the role of the CPU; we differentiate between the types of software, systems, and application; we explore the role of main (primary) memory and secondary storage and storage In HT4, we revisit data representation, specifically addition using binary and hexadecimal.
+In HT 4, 5 & 6 we learn how to create games using JavaScript blocks in GameLab.
+Students follow self-paced tutorials with the aim of understanding how to create a computer game.

-Throughout their KS3 computing life, students are tested on their learning in week 4 of every half term.
-Our assessments can be on any topic that they have covered since the beginning of year 7.
+Throughout their KS3 computing life, students are tested on their learning in week 4 of most half terms.
+Our summative assessments can be on any topic that they have covered since the beginning of year 7.
+Our formative assessments are based on what they've study in the previous half-term.
 All lessons are on OneNote and can be accessed from home, students also have access to a half-termly knowledge organiser to help with their revision.
 Our online homework is a great way for students to prepare for these assessments.
-In the last lesson of each half term, students complete a small 'misconception' assessment, where we revisit the topics that their class did not do well in.

 Programme of Study KS4